The cash flow forecast is one of the three main accounting statements for business plan financials.

 |Net cash flow for the period

 |Beginning cash balance

 As an example, the annual report for Apple shows a typical cash flow statement layout.

-The business plan financial section for most businesses tends to concentrate on the income statement and fails to get to grips with the cash flow forecast.
-Our financial projections template always includes the cash flow forecast template.
+Undoubtedly the business plan financial section for most businesses tends to concentrate on the income statement and fails to get to grips with the cash flow forecast.
+For this reason our financial projections template always includes the cash flow forecast template.

 Cash flow forecasting is important for many reasons:

 - A business can continue for a period of time without profits but it cannot continue if the cash runs out.
 The cash flow forecast is used to ensure this does not happen.

 - If working capital (inventory plus accounts receivable less accounts payable) is growing as the business expands, management should use the cash forecast to make sure that the growth can be properly funded, with additional facilities if necessary (cash, overdraft, equity, loans etc).

 - Bank managers utilise the cash flow forecast, as they base their lending ratios on certain aspects of it to determine liquidity and the risk of non repayment of a loan.
 The bank needs to know that the business has sufficient cash flow from its operating activities to make loan and interest repayments.

 - Cash flow forecasts are used by investors to decide whether to invest or not and at what price.
 For example, they will look at the discounted free cash flow as one method to determine the valuation they place on the business.